detroit-labs/dl-coaching-unix-fundamentals/session2/session2.md

 `:set number` will turn on line numbers.
 `:set nonumber` will turn off line numbers.

+`:set ruler` will turn on the position indicator.
+`:set noruler` will turn off the position indicator.

 `:set all` will show a rather extensive list of current settings.